-The Gethin family are proposing to erect the building to ensure that livestock on the farm have sufficient housing space to carry out their five freedoms as recommended by the RSPCA.
+The family are proposing to erect the building to ensure that livestock on the farm have sufficient housing space to carry out their five freedoms as recommended by the RSPCA.
 The RSPCA believes anyone responsible for looking after animals should try to provide them with the five freedoms as follows:

-Freedom from Hunger and Thirst By providing enough fresh water and the right type and amount of food to keep them fit.

-2. Freedom from Discomfort

-By making sure that animals have the right type of environment including shelter and somewhere comfortable to rest.

-Freedom from Pain, Injury and Disease By preventing them from getting ill or injured and by making sure animals are diagnosed and treated rapidly if they do.

-Freedom to Behave Normally By making sure animals have enough space, proper facilities and the company of other animals of their own kind.

-Freedom from Fear and Distress By making sure their conditions and treatment avoid mental suffering.
+- Freedom from Hunger and Thirst By providing enough fresh water and the right type and amount of food to keep them fit. - Freedom from Discomfort By making sure that animals have the right type of environment including shelter and somewhere comfortable to rest. - Freedom from Pain, Injury and Disease By preventing them from getting ill or injured and by making sure animals are diagnosed and treated rapidly if they do. - Freedom to Behave Normally By making sure animals have enough space, proper facilities and the company of other animals of their own kind. - Freedom from Fear and Distress By making sure their conditions and treatment avoid mental suffering.

-The scheme will not create sporadic development in the countryside as the proposed building will be an extension and infill on an existing livestock building on the farm.
-The scale and dimensions of the agricultural building are to maximise the space and quality for the intended use and to minimise the visual impact of the building upon the surrounding area.
+The scheme will not create sporadic development in the countryside as the proposed building will be infill development on the existing large farmstead.
+The scale and dimensions of the agricultural building is to maximise the space and quality for the intended use and to minimise the visual impact of the building upon the surrounding area.